 Through tears, we cry honestly and desperately to God, trusting the perfect sovereignty of the One who hears and who loves.

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts His people in all their affliction, so that they may comfort others with the same comfort they received from God.
-As believers in this land share abundantly in Christ’s sufferings, may they also share in His comfort.
+As Tunisian believers land share abundantly in Christ’s sufferings, may they also share in His comfort.
 (2 Corinthians 1:3-5)

 Use these resources to help pray specifically each day.